-Each situation is different, and your level of service will affect how much, if anything, you prefer to pay.
-A visit to Las Vegas is all about entertainment and service, so there will be many opportunities to tip during your stay, but it’s easy to become overwhelmed and unsure of who and how much to tip.
+A visit to Las Vegas is all about entertainment and personal service, so there will be many opportunities to tip during your stay, but it’s easy to become overwhelmed and unsure of who and how much to tip.
 I’ve provided this handy guide to help answer all your Las Vegas tipping etiquette questions.

 Las Vegas Tipping Guide